V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvungila : soot, burning ash, soot flakes from a bushfire

-– mvunginia : soot flakes from a bushfire, fire flames, fire sparks, clouds of smoke
+– mvunginia : soot flakes from a bushfire, fire sparks, clouds of smoke

 – mvungudi : pastor, shepherd, person in charge of looking after a herd